 The Foundation holds, administers, and manages certain charitable funds established and owned by various agencies and local synagogues as part of its commingled investment pool.
 These funds receive additions and make distributions for the sole purpose of supporting the operations of the agencies and synagogues that established them.

-Activity in the custodial funds was as follows:
+Activity in the custodial funds for the years ended June 30, 2019 and 2018 was as follows: